openfoodfacts/folksonomy_frontend/README.md

 # folksonomy_frontend

+---

+**IMPORTANT:** This project is archived, as we would like to move to a webcomponent, see https://github.com/openfoodfacts/openfoodfacts-webcomponents/discussions/32

+The code of this project currently live in [openfoodfacts-server]([url](https://github.com/openfoodfacts/openfoodfacts-server) repository (until it's replaced by the web-component)

+---

 This is the [Folksonomy Engine](https://wiki.openfoodfacts.org/Folksonomy_Engine) front end.
 It is a user script for your browser, to let you add free tags to [Open Food Facts](https://world.openfoodfacts.org/)  products.
 Folksonomy Engine User Script (FEUS) is a kind of laboratory, to explore features and UI before they can get into Open Food Facts.

 Main features (you have to install first to see it live):